JeffGarland/range_by_example/README.md

 ## Example Conventions

-In general examples will shorten code text by omiting includes and assuing the following:
+In general examples will shorten code text by omitting includes and assuming the following:

 ```c++